 The question you should be asking yourself, my friend, is why not make Jello eggs for Easter?!

-These Jello Easter eggs are super fun and super delicious; they look impressive sitting on a white bowl on your table and are a delightfully jiggly addition to any Easter party.
+Making Jello eggs for Easter is a super fun time-honored tradition; they look impressive sitting on a white bowl on your table and are a delightfully jiggly addition to any Easter party.

 They also make a great edible sensory play activity for kids (or adults, hey no judgment).